The key decision criteria for your B2B online shop based on Shopware

 Country-specific tax rules

-Shopware Check: Shopware provides good basic functions for international shops.
-The challenge generally lies in content maintenance and the correct mapping of tax and legal regulations of various countries.
+Shopware check: Shopware offers solid basic functions for international shops.
+The challenge is usually maintaining the content and correctly mapping tax and legal requirements for different countries.

 Specific landing pages for product groups

-Shopware Check: Shopware offers good SEO basics.
-The special challenge in B2B lies in balancing protected customer areas (login) with the need to be found by search engines.
-Thoughtful concepts are needed here.
+Shopware check: Shopware offers good basic SEO functions.
+The particular challenge in B2B is balancing a protected customer area (login) with the need to be found by search engines.
+This requires a well-thought-out concept.

 A professional B2B shop requires: